Rhapsody in August: Music and religion

-Yusuke Kataoka writes on the image of the Virgin Mary in the film, analyzing how the "Stabat Mater" (a piece played during mass describing Mary's sadness after Jesus' death on the cross) is played when the children visit Nagasaki Peace Park for the first time, and again when Clark visits the site where his uncle was killed.
-Kataoka describes this repetition as a means of reconciliation between both sides of the family, and Japan and the United States more broadly.
+The scholar Yusuke Kataoka writes on the image of the Virgin Mary in the film, analyzing how the "Stabat Mater" (a piece played during mass describing Mary's sadness after Jesus' death on the cross) is played when the children visit Nagasaki Peace Park for the first time, and again when Clark visits the site where his uncle was killed.
+Kataoka describes this repetition as a means of reconciliation between both sides of the family, and Japan and America more broadly.
 Regarding the scene of ants climbing up a thornless rose while the bomb is commemorated by worshippers chanting the Heart Sutra, Kataoka identifies the rose as a symbol of Mary, and considers the scene to be a kind of dual religious lament.

-Richie comments on the use of Schubert's "Heidenröslein" as a leitmotif heard throughout the film—in addition to the sudden change in the final scene from choreographed long-shots to a rhythm of fast-cutting—as an affirmation of survival and the human condition.
+Richie comments on the use of Franz Schubert's "Heidenröslein" as a leitmotif heard throughout the film—in addition to the sudden change in the final scene from choreographed long-shots to a rhythm of fast-cutting—as an affirmation of survival and the human condition.
 Goodwin examines the use of Schubert's piece in this scene and compares the "rose" referenced in the song to the rose climbed over by a colony of ants, with the flower's color and bloom a reference to the sight of the bomb.
 Galbraith identifies the lyrics of the song with Kane herself, and suggests that this mirrors the similarly unexplained scene following a train of ants while the atom bomb survivors chant nenbutsu.
-Yoshimoto also identifies these associations and analyses them as an allegory for the preciousness of life against the traumatic recovery of memory from the nuclear blast.
+Yoshimoto also identifies these associations and analyses them as an allegory for the preciousness of life in the aftermath of the nuclear blast.
 Kataoka sees in the use of "Heidenröslein" a counterpoint to the "Stabat Mater", where the use of music outside the narrative world, and Kane's growing delusions, subvert the image of reconciliation by implying the continued danger of nuclear weapons.